The SAP Fiori elements object page template supports the features and settings for the object page header detailed below.

 You can enable the Related Apps menu button.
 It displays the actions available on the same object in different applications.
 Users select the action to open the same object in another application.

-You can also hide specific actions in the menu.
+- Hide specific actions in the menu.

 Display Saved Version / Return to Draft

-With SAP Fiori elements for OData V2, you can display this button on the object page to allow users to choose between a display of the saved or the draft version of the object page record:
+You can display this button on the object page to allow users to choose between a display of the saved or the draft version of the object page record:

 - Display Saved Version displays the last saved version of the object page record.